-Students and parents can view financial aid awards as well as documents required to complete their files at my.sussex.edu).
-Incomplete files will result in estimated financial aid awards being cancelled.
+Students and parents can view The College Finance Plan, as well as documents required to complete their files, at my.sussex.edu.
+Incomplete files will result in estimated financial aid being cancelled.
 Aid will be reinstated once the requested information is received and reviewed.
-All students and parents should visit the financial aid web page at sussex.edu/financialaid for information regarding applying for aid, additional outside scholarships, forms, financial literacy, student loans, etc.
+All students and parents should visit the financial aid web page at sussex.edu/ financialaid for information regarding applying for aid, additional outside scholarships, forms, financial literacy, student loans, etc.